technote-space/toc-generator/README.md

 e.g. `feat: update TOC`

 ### INCLUDE_LABELS
-Labels used to check if the PR has it.
+Labels used to check if the PullRequest has it.
 default: `''`
 e.g. `'Label1, Label2'`
 e.g.